-With President Bush having established a priority for universal affordable access to broadband technology by 2007, we urge you to cosponsor S. 1294, the Community Broadband Act of 2005, introduced by Senators Lautenberg and McCain and cosponsored by Senators Graham, Kerry, and Feingold.
+With President Bush having established a priority for universal affordable access to broadband technology by 2007, we urge your Committee to report favorably S. 1294, the Community Broadband Act of 2005, introduced by Senators Lautenberg and McCain and cosponsored by Senators Coleman, Feingold, Graham, and Kerry.

 In just the past few years, our nation has lost its broadband leadership position.
-Having been 1st in the world in the late 1990s, and 4th in 2001, the United States has fallen to 16th among industrialized nations in broadband subscriptions per 100 inhabitants.
+Having been 1st in the world in the 1990s, and 4th in 2001, the United States has fallen to 16th among industrialized nations in broadband subscriptions per 100 inhabitants.
 In fact, only 30% of U.S. households subscribe to broadband services, a reflection of high prices, too few choices, and unavailability of attractive services.
 In fact, the only bright spot for the United States is in the deployment of broadband wireless access points, where the United States continues to rank 1st, in part as a result of the emergence of municipal systems.
-Many countries outpacing us in broadband deployment, including Canada, Japan, and South Korea, have successfully combined municipal systems with privately deployed networks to bring high-speed broadband to their citizens.
+Many countries that are outpacing us in broadband deployment, including Canada, Japan, and South Korea, have successfully combined municipal systems with privately deployed networks to bring high-speed broadband to their citizens.
 The United States can match their success, but only if community leaders can develop networks that make sense for their communities, including public-private partnerships and systems wholly owned by municipalities.